astrotars/the-stream-swiftui/README.md

 }
 ```

 This looks complicated, but it's simply a class declaring that we have a Stream Activity which contains a user and a message.
-This class tells the Stream library how to serialize and deserialize our message activity.
+This class tells the Stream library how to serialize and deserialize our activity which contains a `String` message.

 Once we've sent this message to stream, we call the given completion to indicate success, which in our `ProfileView` calls a `fetch`.
-We also do this fetch when the View first loads via `.onAppear`.
-Let's see the implementation of `account.fetchFeed(.profile)`:
+We also do this fetch when the View first loads via `.onAppear` to load the initial feed.
+Let's see the implementation of `Account.fetchFeed(.profile)`:

 ```swift
 // ios/TheStream/Account.swift:40